Elongation factor P: Function

 In eubacteria, there are three groups of factors that promote protein synthesis: initiation factors, elongation factors and termination factors.
 The elongation phase of translation is promoted by three universal elongation factors, EF-Tu, EF-Ts, and EF-G. EF-P was discovered in 1975 by Glick and Ganoza, as a factor that increased the yield of peptide bond formation between initiator fMet-tRNA(fMet) and a mimic of aa-tRNA, puromycin (Pmn).
 The low yield of product formation in absence of EF-P can be described by the loss of peptidyl-tRNA from the stalled ribosome.
-Thus, EF-P is not a necessary component of minimal in vitro of translation system, however, the absence of EF-P can limit translation rate, increase antibiotic sensitivity, and slow growth.
+Thus, EF-P is not a necessary component of minimal in vitro translation system, however, the absence of EF-P can limit translation rate, increase antibiotic sensitivity, and slow growth.

 To complete its function, EF-P enters paused ribosomes through the E-site and facilitates peptide bond formation through interactions with the P-site tRNA.
 EF-P and eIF-5A both are essential for the synthesis of a subset of proteins containing proline stretches in all cells.

 It has been suggested that after binding of the initiator tRNA to the P/I site, it is correctly positioned to the P site by binding of EF-P to the E site.
 Additionally, EF-P has been shown to assist in efficient translation of three or more consecutive proline residues.